simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

   It is possible to switch back via the `sharedkey_algorithm`.
   Note however that CBC is vulnerable to the Padding oracle attack.
 - All support for the Shibboleth 1.3 / SAML 1.1 protocol has been removed.
+- Sessions are no longer backwards compatible with previous versions.
+Make sure to clear your session cache during the upgrade process.
+How to do this depends on your session backend.

 Configuration changes
 ---------------------